Living In The Depths Of Solitude, You Preserve Your Own Soul

-At various times of the year, it is vital to have some solitude to review this past year and do some deep thinking for how you want the rest of the year to be for you.
+At various times of the year, it is vital to have some solitude to review the past few months and do some deep thinking for how you want the rest of the year to be for you.

-Nowhere can man find a quieter or more untroubled retreat than in his own soul
+“Nowhere can man find a quieter or more untroubled retreat than in his own soul” – Marcus Aurelius

 There is nothing more freeing and empowering to like your own company and be your own person no matter where you are.
-It is much more fun to be considered weird.
-W is for wonderful; E is for exciting; I is for interesting; R is for real and D is for different.
+It is more fun to be considered weird.
+Be the orange fish in a sea of blue fish.
+Go your own direction.
+Be weird.

 I love the first quote because it shows great courage to do things like take trains to somewhere you have never been by yourself.
 To go so far away that you lose the fear of finding your way home.
 That you will do something that you know in the depths of your soul is yours alone to do, even when everyone you know disagrees.

-Solitude is the soul’s holiday, an opportunity to stop doing for others and to surprise and delight ourselves” – Katrina Kenison
+“Solitude is the soul’s holiday, an opportunity to stop doing for others and to surprise and delight ourselves” – Katrina Kenison

-True happiness is impossible without solitude…, I need solitude in my life as I need food and drink and the laughter of little children.
+“True happiness is impossible without solitude…, I need solitude in my life as I need food and drink and the laughter of little children.
 Extravagant though it may sound, solitude is the filter of my soul.
 It nourishes me, and rejuvenates me.
-Left alone, I discovered that I keep myself good company.
+Left alone, I discovered that I keep myself good company” – Sophia Loren

 Only by being alone with yourself can you come to true honesty with who you are, and how you are being reflected in the world.
 It is in this place of honesty, you are able to authentically release the parts of you that are not you, and own in the real world the parts of you that are crying to be released into life.